 In the end, looking back, you’ll understand the importance of each failure and learn from it.
 Playing violin is a constant practice and a battle with your own weaknesses.

 Evolution is a continuous process of life, and we can bravely state that everything evolves, including human beings.
-Our preferences grow and get more complicated together with us, and the view change.
+Our preferences grow and get more complicated together with us, and the views change.
 Same applies to music, including EDM (electronic dance music), of course.
-If you look back, even to 90’s, you’ll see how much did the genre changed over time.
+If you look back, even to 90’s, you’ll see how much the genre changed over time.
+Just from the stuff you hear people blasting from their subwoofers in their cars.

 What EDM Used to Be Cool